francescosinigaglia/rank-ordering/README.md

 To perform the iterative rank ordering set: niter = N, where N is the desired number of iterations.
 In this case it is meaningless not to compensate for the error introduced in the P(k), so the correct_power parameter is automatically set = True.

+The code uses the Numba package (https://numba.pydata.org) and is currently tested with Numba version 0.58.0.